hashicorp/consul-telemetry-collector/README.md

 In a Kubernetes runtime, when using `consul-k8s` with the `-cloud` preset, these [values are pre-configured](https://developer.hashicorp.com/hcp/docs/consul/monitor/management-plane/observability/telemetry-collector) for you.

 All configuration options available are listed below.
 Use the CLIENT_ID, CLIENT_SECRET, and RESOURCE_ID created for observability from HCP Consul Central to send metrics to HCP.

+Configuration will be loaded in the following order of precedence:

+    1. command line opts if specified
+    2. env variables if specified
+    3. file configuration

 ```bash
 Usage: consul-telemetry-collector agent [options]